Antelope Island: State park

-Antelope Island State Park has approximately 300,000 visitors annually.
-In 2010 it was the fifth most-visited state park in Utah.
+Antelope Island State Park has approximately 280,000 visitors in 2010.
+It was the fifth most-visited state park in Utah.

+Visitor center

+In February 2024, the Miller family foundation announced a $2.2 million donation to support water conservation efforts through the Antelope Island Learning Center.
+The related efforts including renovation of the learning center and the addition of a theater are being coordinated with the Utah Department of Natural Resources and Utah Water Ways.

 History

 Native Americans

 Archeological evidence dates the earliest habitation of Native Americans in Utah to about 10,000 to 12,000 years ago.
 Paleolithic people lived near the Great Basin's wetlands, which had an abundance of fish, birds, and small game animals.
 Big game, including giant bison, mammoths and ground sloths, were also attracted to the water sources.
 Over the years, the megafauna disappeared, while American bison, mule deer and pronghorn became more predominant.

 Around 8000 BC, this population was replaced by the Desert Archaic people, who sheltered in caves near the Great Salt Lake.
 Relying more on gathering than the previous Utah residents, their diet was largely made of cattails and other salt tolerant plants such as pickleweed, burro weed and sedge.
 Red meat appears to have been a luxury.
 The Desert Archaic people used nets and the atlatl to hunt water fowl, small animals and pronghorns.
 Artifacts include nets woven with rabbit skin and plant fibers, gaming sticks, woven sandals, and animal figures made from split-twigs.
 About 3,500 years ago, lake levels rose and the population of Desert Archaic people appears to have dramatically decreased.

 Artifacts discovered at Antelope Island State Park show that the island was occupied by prehistoric peoples more than 6,000 years ago.
 There are forty freshwater springs on Antelope Island.
 The Fielding Garr Ranch was built near the strongest and most consistent of the springs.
 Archaeologists have determined that human activity has taken place near these springs for at least 1,000 years.